 Kinder is divided into a non-profit foundation and a for-profit social enterprise.
-The reason for this split is our belief that a foundation can ensure the independence needed for objective research and journalism whereas a for-profit enterprise can help us grow and sustain ourselves.
+We chose this split to protect our mission.
+The foundation ensures the independence needed for objective research and journalism, and the for-profit enterprise helps us grow and sustain ourselves.

 We are funded by private investors.
 Our fast-growing team is a mixture of young professionals, eager interns, and volunteers.
-Are you interested in joining our team and building a Kinder world together with us?
-Look here for our vacancies.
+Are you interested in joining our team and building a Kinder world with us?
+Check out our vacancies.

-What kind of articles will I find on Kinder World?
+What are the blog articles on Kinder World?